shader-slang/slang/docs/proposals/004-initialization.md

 A type is a "legacy C-Style struct" if all of the following conditions are met:
 - It is a user-defined struct type or a basic scalar, vector or matrix type, e.g. `int`, `float4x4`.
 - It does not contain any explicit constructors defined by the user.
-- All its members have higher or equal visibility than the type.
+- All its members have the same visibility as the type itself.
 - All its members are legacy C-Style structs or arrays of legacy C-style structs.
 In such case, we perform a legacy "read data" style consumption of the initializer list, so that the following behavior is valid: